ultralytics/ultralytics/docs/en/guides/coral-edge-tpu-on-raspberry-pi.md

 ## What is a Coral Edge TPU?

 The Coral USB Accelerator is a compact device that adds an Edge TPU coprocessor to your system.
 It enables low-power, high-performance ML inferencing for TensorFlow Lite models.
-You can read more about it [here](https://coral.ai/products/accelerator).
+Read more at the [Coral Edge TPU home page](https://coral.ai/products/accelerator).

 ## Why?